jcyk/AMR-gs/README.md

 Code for our **ACL2020** paper,

-**AMR Parsing via Graph-Sequence Iterative Inference** [[preprint]](https://www.aclweb.org/anthology/D19-1393.pdf)
+**AMR Parsing via Graph-Sequence Iterative Inference** [[preprint]](http://arxiv.org/abs/2004.05572)

 Deng Cai and Wai Lam.

 ## Requirements

-The code has been tested on **Python 3.6** and **PyTorch 1.2.0**.
+The code has been tested on **Python 3.6**.

-All other dependencies are listed in [requirements.txt](requirements.txt).
+All dependencies are listed in [requirements.txt](requirements.txt).

 The code has two branches:

 1. master branch corresponds to the experiments with graph recategorization
-2. no-recategorize branch corresponds to the experiments without graph recategorization
+2. [no-recategorize branch](https://github.com/jcyk/AMR-gs/tree/no-recategorize) corresponds to the experiments without graph recategorization

 ## AMR Parsing with Pretrained Models
 0. We are still working on a convenient API for parsing raw sentences.
-For now, a hacky solution is to convert to your input data into the same format as LDC files (see an example for the novel [*The Little Prince*](https://amr.isi.edu/download/amr-bank-struct-v3.0.txt)), you should wrap every sentence like this:
+For now, a hacky solution is to convert to your input data into the LDC format (e.g., the novel [*The Little Prince*](https://amr.isi.edu/download/amr-bank-struct-v3.0.txt) in LDC format), and pretend it as our test set.
+You should wrap every sentence like this:

    ```
    # ::id 0